GrantSRechtin/robot_localization/README.md

 We looped through each particle making sure to add each change to the (x,y,theta) coordinates.
 After changing each particle in it's local view, the next step was to assign particle weights.

-#### Assigning particle weights
+#### Assigning Particle Weights
-To assign particle weights, we found the Neato's distance to the closest object, then found each particles distance to the closest object.
+To assign particle weights, we found the Neato's distance to the closest object (using the helper function occupancy_field.get_closest_obstacle_distance), then found each particles distance to the closest object (r).
 We compared the distances of the particle to the nearest object and the neato's distance to the nearest object using delta d.

 $$
 \Delta d = abs (distance_p - distance_n)
 $$

 This equation assigns the strongest particles a value of 0, and the weakest particles a theoretical value of infinity (reasonably as large as the selected world map).
 This is a difficult and unintuitive scale to work with, so we adjusted the scale.
-Particles closest to 0 should have a weight of 10, while The general logic for normal cases uses the equation:
+We decided that particles closest to 0 should have a weight of 10 instead, while the weakest particles should have a weight of 0.
+We made this decision because while conceptualizing the project and creating examples to run through the code we thought in terms of whole numbers.
+While making predictions, debugging, and using fractions such as the equation we have below, whole numbers became easier to conceptualize than decimals.
+We felt confident picking this range especially since we expected to normalize the particles further into the project anyway.
+The general logic for assigning particle values in normal cases uses the following equation:

 $$
 p_w = max(0.1,min(10, \frac{1}{\Delta d}))